 Starting your application to graduate school can be a daunting process.
-Kara Keenan Sweeney, Director of Admissions Marketing and Communications at Lauder, shares some of her tips for getting a handle on the process early:
+Kara Keenan Sweeney, Director of Admissions Marketing and Financial Aid at Lauder, shares some of her tips for getting a handle on the process early:

 - Do your research – beyond visiting program websites, find out as much as you can about the programs you’re interested in.
 Attend information sessions in your region or online.
 Staff from the Lauder Institute travel with Wharton MBA Admissions during the fall and summer to meet with prospective applicants from all over the world.
 If you can, try to attend one of these sessions in person to learn more about the program and hear from alumni; or, if you can make the trip to Philadelphia, visit the Lauder program in person.
 We host weekly information sessions on campus during the fall and spring every Thursday at 2pm.
 You can also sit in on a Lauder language class, elective, or core course.
 This is a great way to experience the program first-hand and meet with current Lauder students.
 To set up a visit, contact us at email@example.com.